[?] Subscribe To This Site

 We are on a 4 month familyrecover.
 We chose to do Houseswapping from Germany to Australia, because we are just burned out.
 We had good and bad days around here even if the surrounding is just perfect.
 We have got time, we have got space - no appointments, no work.

 I knew something is wrong with my now 5 1/5 years old Vince when he was few month old.
 I am really interested in kids development because I had 4 miscarriages before.
 So I want to do everything right and there is an enormous amount of love to give.
 But it turned out to be a nightmare ...
-I donīt understand my own child.
-Why does he cry when we want to go somewhere nice, why does he cry after a calm visit at grandmas house, why doesnīt he just get into the car, why is he paralyzed when he gets into Kindergarden and is supposed to just put on his shoes, why does he hurt himself by accident all the time, why canīt he remember easiest routines we are practicing since he arrived at the world - I started to get angry, very angry and guess what it doesnīt help, patience doesnīt help either.
+I don´t understand my own child.
+Why does he cry when we want to go somewhere nice, why does he cry after a calm visit at grandmas house, why doesn´t he just get into the car, why is he paralyzed when

 I blame me, I do sports, I got self employed and run a good business - teaching, I went to rehabilitation, we took long holidays, I talked to friends - nothing helped.
 At the same time I get my Vince checked at innumerable institutions in Germany, pediatrists, occupational therapists, psycologists, motopediatists, dentists, cranio sacral therapists, neurological clinics, no one has a clue ...
-I just donīt believe this!
+I just don´t believe this!

 And now I know I will take my help.
 I am still angry but at all those ignorant institutions I have met so far and I will release my anger by informing them all about the seriousness of SPD.